l0rdyolo/cocos-creator-joystick/README.md

-at JoystickManager can change the is Dynamic value to make joystick dynamic
+at JoystickManager can change "is Dynamic" value to make joystick dynamic